 If the Supervisor fails to conduct disciplinary action as outlined by the personnel policies, the Chapter Officials may take the necessary disciplinary action.

-Documentation:

-All forms of disciplinary action, formal or informal, must be documented by the Chapter Manager/Chapter President.

-All disciplinary documents are confidential between the employee and the Chapter Administration.
-The Chapter Administration shall not release, either verbally or in writing such information, except as allowed through the grievance process, by written consent of the employee, or as directed by the Office of Navajo Labor Relations, the Navajo Nation Labor Commission or other empowered investigative, administrative or judicial bodies.

-Documents of a disciplinary action shall become part of the employee’s personnel record.

-XIV.
 EMPLOYEE GRIEVANCE

-A. Policy:
+Policy:

 The policy of Bááháálí Chapter is to provide a method through which eligible employees can correct any job-related concern.
 Any eligible employee, who feels that they have been unfairly dealt with as a result of disciplinary action, suspension, and reduction in pay, termination, etc., or feel they are in an unsafe and hazardous working condition, has a right to file a grievance.